Graduate Admissions

 Students who are admitted on regular status are those who meet the standards expected for graduate study.
 However, students on regular status may also be required to take background courses in specific areas of deficiency as determined by the admissions committee or placement testing.
 Occasionally, master's applicants who do not fully meet the standards for regular status may be admitted as provisional students.
 If the initial twelve credits of course work are of good quality, the Major Advisor may request that a provisional student be granted regular status by sending a letter to the Graduate School.
 Neither doctoral students nor international students may be admitted on provisional status, and provisional students are not eligible for graduate assistantships and most other types of financial aid.

 International students who do not meet minimum standards of English language proficiency may be considered for language-conditional status.
-Whereas very few language-conditional students are accepted into graduate music degree programs, students in the Performer's Certificate program may qualify.
-Minimum requirements are a computer-based TOEFL score of 213 (or a written score of 550, or internet-based score of 79-80) for degree applicants, and 113 (or 450 written or 38 internet-based) for the Performer's Certificate.
-Language-conditional students must meet this standard before completing their program of study.
+Whereas very few language-conditional students are accepted into graduate music degree programs, students in the Certificate in Music Performance program may qualify.
+See https://grad.uconn.edu/admissions/requirements/#englishtest for the Graduate School’s current English-proficiency standards.
+Language-conditional students must meet a standard appropriate to their program before completing their program of study.

-With permission of the Music Department and the instructor, a student may register under non-degree status through the Center for Continuing Studies.
+With permission of the Music Department and the instructor, a student may register under non-degree status through the Registrar's Office.
 Non-degree status is available for students who wish to take specific courses at UConn and then transfer the credits to another institution.
 It is sometimes offered also to applicants who do not complete the admissions process before the beginning of classes, and to those who have been refused admission to a degree program, but who wish to reapply at a later time.
 Note that no more than six credits of non-degree work can be applied later to a degree program, and successful completion of non-degree courses does not ensure an applicant's ultimate admission into a degree or certificate program.
+See https://nondegree.uconn.edu/ for information on non-degree registration.